eezstreet/SWATEliteForce/README.md

 **More equipment options.**
  * Over 40 new pieces of equipment have been added, including shotguns, assault rifles, submachine guns, tactical gear, and armor.
+ * Several existing pieces of equipment have been improved visually.
  * The player can carry armor and all helmet options in singleplayer.
  * The breaching tab is removed and replaced with a sixth tactical slot.
  * The player can select how many magazines they would like to bring in the mission.